Saturday, February 27, 2021

 This request was approved with the Full Motion Flight Simulator Acquisition Project of the Philippine Air Force included as a priority project under the Horizon 1 phase of the Revised AFP Modernization Project.

-This resource page discusses the project and provide updates until it can be considered completed.
+This resource page discusses the project, as well as the supporting and provide updates until it can be considered completed.

 A S-70i simulator, this one using CAE 3000 series simulator from CAE's MPTC facility in Brunei.
 Photo credits to Flight Global.